raihan50017/office-lunch-menu-management/README.md

 1. Navigate to the `client` folder.
 2. Install all the packages by running the command: npm install
-3. Set the Axios base URL same as the server URL.
+3. Set the Axios base URL same as the server URL in hooks/axios.js file.

 ```javascript
 const axios = require("axios");